 As a property manager, it is very important that you are informed about the dangers of carbon monoxide and are aware of the telltale signs that there may be a gas leak on the property.

 Carbon monoxide (CO) is a naturally-occurring gas that is both colorless and odorless, making it very difficult to detect.
 CO is highly flammable and slightly less dense than air.
 Because of its properties, CO is used for gas appliances like boilers, furnaces, lanterns, and stoves.

 It is dangerous to breathe in large quantities of carbon monoxide, as it displaces oxygen in the blood and deprives the brain, heart, and other vital organs of oxygen as well.
 If you suspect a gas leak in your building, you need to get everyone out immediately.

+It’s very important to know and learn the proper guide on carbon monoxide.
 Small quantities of CO are not harmful to humans, hence the reason why it is used for a number of applications, but large amounts of CO can quickly overcome you in minutes.

 Physical symptoms of carbon monoxide poisoning include the following.

 - Tightness in the chest